datakaveri/tgdex-developer-docs/docs/registration.md

 ## Introduction

-All users of the ADeX platform must be registered and authenticated to perform any secure operation offered by the platform.
-The details of these secure operations are defined and explained by all ADeX components in their repective API documentation.
-The registration process of a guest user on the ADeX platform is a simple three step process as outlined below:
+All users of the TGDeX platform must be registered and authenticated to perform any secure operation offered by the platform.
+The details of these secure operations are defined and explained by all TGDeX components in their repective API documentation.
+The registration process of a guest user on the TGDeX platform is a simple three step process as outlined below:

 1. [Creating the Account](#1-account-creation)
 2. [Verifying the Email Address](#2-email-verification)